pantheon-systems/documentation/source/content/redis.md

 ## Frequently Asked Questions

-### How much Redis cache is available for each plan level?
+### How much Object cache is available for each plan level?

 | Plan                   | Cache Memory Limit (in MB) |
 | ---------------------- | -------------------------- |